About the course

 All students will also undertake a week in a primary school following their Phase A placement to support their understanding of the broader context of education and to support writing of one of the PGCE assignments.

-You should be able to demonstrate genuine interest and enthusiasm for Religious Studies at interview.
+You should be able to demonstrate genuine interest and enthusiasm for Religions Studies at interview.

-We expect all prospective students to have spent some days observing, learners and teachers in Humanities classrooms to familiarise themselves with current developments.
+We recommend that all prospective students have spent some days observing, possibly assisting, learners and teachers in Humanities departments/classrooms to familiarise themselves with current developments.

 The PGCE is a challenging course, and we are looking for applicants with a wide range of skills, knowledge, experiences and an aptitude for teaching.
 These skills include the ability to form relationships, good communication, commitment to learning and teaching and reflective qualities.